starfederation/datastar/sdk/ts/README.md

 ## Testing

-A shell based testing suite is provided; see `../test/README.md` for more information.
+A shell based testing suite is provided; see the [readme](../test/README.md) for more information.

 ### Testing node